mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

-#### Message Priority and Acknowledgments (Professional plan)
+#### Message Priority and Acknowledgments
  - Added message priority labels to the Threads view.
- - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts.
+ - Added support for enterprise users to request acknowledgements on posts and to acknowledge posts (Professional Plan).

 #### Global Drafts
  - Added a centralized Drafts view for draft messages.